 Here’s a metaphor for humanity: At the top of a steep slope is a large mass.
 The mass represents the Oneness of which each of us is a part.
 It is cleaved into individual, perfectly square cubes that then tumble down the slope of life.
-The moment we are cleaved/born and we feel separate.
+The moment we are cleaved/born, we feel separate.
 The slope is our lifetime, with some people’s lives tumbling by quickly and dramatically, while others slowly grind their way down the slope.

 Right from the start the cubes all land at different angles.
-Some hit in groups or pairs or solo, and as they chip and sheer and crack and break on the way down, each impact —each formidable experience— literally shapes them.
-They become the person their life shapes them to be.
+Some hit in groups or pairs or solo, and as they chip and sheer and crack and break on the way down, each impact —each formidable experience— literally reshapes them.
+They become the person their life experiences shape them to be.

 All kinds of people will naturally come to be in the jostle that is our society.
 Put enough people together and you’ll get every permutation and combination of the primary personality traits.
 So accept that haters exist and don’t think about them beyond that.
 In fact, you engaging with them is like a drug to them.
 They’ll chase it like a vampire chases blood.
 No, you don’t try to argue them into a whole new brain —you accept who they are and you work around them.

 Don’t get bogged down in negativity.
 Work around the people who were given unconscious addictions to it and continue with your enjoyable life.
 But don’t hate the haters.
 That’s not beating them.
 That’s joining them.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own over-thinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he still finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.